Leptis Magna

-Originally a 7th-centuryBC Phoenician foundation, it was greatly expanded under Roman Emperor Septimius Severus (r.
+Established as a Punic settlement prior to 500 BC, the city experienced significant expansion under Roman Emperor Septimius Severus (r.
 193–211), who was born in the city.
 The 3rd Augustan Legion was stationed here to defend the city against Berber incursions.
 After the legion's dissolution under Gordian III in 238, the city was increasingly open to raids in the later part of the 3rd century.
 Diocletian reinstated the city as provincial capital, and it grew again in prosperity until it fell to the Vandals in 439.
 It was reincorporated into the Eastern Empire in 533 but continued to be plagued by Berber raids and never recovered its former importance.
 It fell to the Muslim invasion in c.
 647 and was subsequently abandoned.

-Its ruins are within present-day Khoms, Libya, 130 km east of Tripoli.
+After being abandoned, the city was remarkably preserved as it lay buried beneath layers of sand dunes.
+In the 1920s, the city was unearthed by Italian archaeologists during Italy's occupation of Libya.
+Its ruins are within present-day Al-Khums, Libya, 130 km east of Tripoli.
 They are among the best-preserved Roman sites in the Mediterranean.

 Names

 The Punic name of the settlement was written lpq (𐤋𐤐𐤒) or lpqy (𐤋𐤐𐤒𐤉).
 This has been tentatively connected to the Semitic root (present in Arabic) lfq, meaning "to build" or "to piece together", presumably in reference to the construction of the city.

 This name was hellenized as Léptis (Λέπτις), also known as Léptis Megálē (Λέπτις μεγάλη, "Greater Leptis") distinguishing it from the "Lesser Leptis" closer to Carthage in modern-day Tunisia.
 It was also known by the Greeks as Neápolis (Νεάπολις, "New Town").
 The latinization of these names was Lepcis or Leptis Magna ("Greater Leptis"), which also appeared as the "Leptimagnese City" (Leptimagnensis Civitas).
 The Latin demonym was "Leptitan" (Leptitanus).
-It was also known as Ulpia Traiana as a Roman colony.
+It was also known as Ulpia Traiana as a Roman colony, after Emperor Trajan of the Ulpia gens.
 Its Italian name is Lepti Maggiore, and in Arabic it is named Labdah (لَبْدَة).

 History

-Phoenicians
+Punics

-The Phoenician city was founded in the second half of the 7th century BC.
+The Punic city was founded in the second half of the 7th century BC.
 Little is known about Leptis during this time, but it appears to have been powerful enough to repel Dorieus's attempt to establish a Greek colony nearby around 515 BC.
-Like most western Phoenician settlements, Leptis became part of the Carthaginian Empire and fell under Rome's control with Carthage's defeat in the Punic Wars.
+Like most Punic settlements, Leptis became part of the Carthaginian Empire and fell under Rome's control with Carthage's defeat in the Punic Wars.
 Leptis remained highly independent for a period after about 111 BC.